Robert Bédard (tennis): Seniors/veterans tennis

 Bédard has remained active playing in senior's tennis over the years, in particular doubles with his sons.

 Bédard won the Canadian National outdoor singles championship in 2006 for Age 70 players, defeating Crichton Wilson in the final.

-Bédard won the Canadian National outdoor singles championship for the 80-and-over category in 2015.
+Bédard won the Sid Stevens Senior National Tennis Championships for the 80-and-over category in 2015.
 His former Davis Cup team-mate, Lorne Main, won the 85-and-over category.

 In 2015, Bédard participated with another Pan American Games medalist in a doubles match at a museum house which contained early tennis equipment.

 Ranking

 Bédard was considered among the top ten clay court players in the world.
-Bédard was the top-ranked Canadian player in singles in 10 years from the mid 1950s to the mid 1960s.
+At the height of his career, he was unbeaten in 216 consecutive matches against Canadian players.
+Bédard was the top-ranked Canadian player in singles for 11 consecutive years from 1955 to 1965.
 During this time he lost only once to a fellow Canadian in competition, to Reider Getz of Vancouver at the Verdun invitational in July 1964.
 Bédard was ranked no lower than third in Canada between 1952 and 1970.
 He was first ranked No. 1 in Quebec in 1953.